 We encourage you to bring your child in for a “get acquainted visit”.
 We will show them around to help make them familiar with our office and have them sit up in the chair for an examination with one of our friendly dentists.
 Your child may choose to sit in your lap, and that’s okay too!
 Our goal is for them to be comfortable and relaxed.

 We will count their teeth, show them how to brush, and talk about how important it is to take care of their teeth.
-Our dentists, Dr. Kris Bomstad and Dr. Tami Karban, will also assess their oral health and can discuss with you any concerns with crowding, occlusion (bite), or risk of cavities to ensure they are developing appropriately.
+Our dentists, Dr. Kris Bomstad and Dr. Chase Liska, will also assess their oral health and can discuss with you any concerns with crowding, occlusion (bite), or risk of cavities to ensure they are developing appropriately.

 Your child might enjoy watching one of these videos before their visit: